Snehal Pradhan: Playing career

 Snehal Pradhan was a right-arm fast medium bowler who played more than 100 List A matches for Maharashtra Cricket Association between 2005 and 2016 under the BCCI.
 She also represented Maharashtra State Women's Cricket Association from 2001, under Women's Cricket Association of India before the BCCI took over Women's Cricket in 2005.
 She was a part of the India Under-21 team fielded by Women's Cricket Association of India that toured Pakistan in 2005.
 She made her debut for India in 2008 and played 6 ODI and 4 T20I matches.
 She was a medium pacer who played with Jhulan Goswami.
 Snehal Pradhan was reported for suspected illegal bowling action by the on-field umpires during an ODI against England in Derby on 30 June 2011.
-Her bowling action was declared illegal by the ICC after conducting a tests at the School of Sport Science, Exercise and Health in Perth.
+Her bowling action was declared illegal by the ICC after conducting tests at the School of Sport Science, Exercise and Health in Perth.
 She was henceforth suspended from bowling.
 However, her action was cleared by the ICC in February 2012 and she was allowed to resume bowling at the international level.

 She played her last match in June 2015 for India A against New Zealand, before retiring on 20 October 2015.